-- 1. Remove the screws and pull out the parking/turn signal light assembly. - Reach through the opening and turn the side marker bulb socket counterclockwise and remove it. - 3.
-Pull the bulb straight out of the socket. - 4.
-Put a new bulb into the socket and push it in until it is tight. - Put the socket back into the side marker assembly and turn it clockwise to tighten it. - 6.
+- Remove the screws and pull out the parking/turn signal light assembly. - Reach through the opening and turn the side marker bulb socket to the left and remove it. - Pull the bulb straight out of the socket. - Put a new bulb into the socket and push it in until it is tight.

+- Put the socket back into the side marker assembly and turn it to the right to tighten it. - 6.
 Replace the parking/turn signal light assembly and tighten the screws.

-Fender Marker Lights
+Fender Marker Lights- Dual Rear Wheel Pickup Models

-- P0248 - 1.
-Remove the screws and take the lens assembly out of the fender. - Turn the bulb socket counterclockwise and remove it from the lens assembly. - 3.
-Pull the bulb straight out of the socket. - 4.
-Put a new bulb into the socket and push it in until it is tight. - Put the socket back into the lens assembly and turn it clockwise to tighten it. - 6.
+Remove the screws and take the fender marker assembly out of the fender.

+- Turn the bulb socket to the left and remove it from the lens assembly. - Pull the bulb straight out of the socket.

+- 4. Put a new bulb into the socket and push it in until it is tight. - Put the socket back into the lens assembly and turn it to the right to tighten it. - 6.
 Replace the lens and tighten the screws.